 Please note, this additional funding is not available to students doing the Health Professions Foundation programme during the foundation year.

 Other financial help

-As you may find it difficult to supplement your income with earnings from part-time work, you will be a priority for the Learner Support Funds.
+As you may find it difficult to supplement your income with earnings from part-time work, you will be a priority for the Student Support Fund.
 Your whole circumstances will be taken into account and it may be that we are unable to support you further if your finances are relatively secure.
 We can consider, for example:

 - helping you with childcare costs which are not covered by the Childcare Grant/Allowance,